 Equivalent vehicles removed annually using biodiesel blends in Minnesota is like removing vehicles from our roads.

 The Minnesota Soybean Research & Promotion Council invests checkoff money into resources to ensure users of biodiesel in Minnesota have access to information if there is a suspected fuel issue.
-Anyone experiencing diesel issue can contact MEG Corp. through its diesel hotline at 1-800-929-3437 or by email at email@example.com.
+Anyone experiencing diesel issues can contact MEG Corp. through its diesel hotline at 1-800-929-3437 or by email at firstname.lastname@example.org.

 REG Albert Lea, LLC

 REG Albert Lea, LLC is a commercial scale, state-of-the-art biodiesel production facility.
 The multi-feedstock refinery manufactures approximately 30 million gallons of high quality biodiesel each year.

 Minnesota Soybean Processors is a 2350+ membership cooperative that owns and operates a soybean crush facility and biodiesel operation in Brewster, Minnesota.